tsilva/notebroom/README.md

     ```bash
     pip install .
     ```
-3. Copy the example `.env.example` file to your home directory or project directory and modify it with your OpenAI API key and any other desired configurations:
+3. Copy the example `.env.example` and then edit the file to add your OpenAI API key and other missing configurations:

     ```bash
-    cp .env.example ~/.notebroom.env
-    # or
-    cp .env.example ./.notebroom.env
+    cp .env.example ./env
-    ```

-    Then, edit the file to add your OpenAI API key and other missing configurations:

-    ```bash
-    nano ~/.notebroom.env
-    # or
-    nano ./.notebroom.env
+    nano ./env
     ```

 ## Usage 🚀